Class 11 CHEMISTRY Suggestion 2023 TRIPURA TBSE

 Electronic Configurations Elements in the same vertical column or group

-have similar valence shell electronic configurations, the same number of electrons in
+valence shell electronic configurations, the same number of electrons in

-the outer orbitals, and similar properties. theoretical foundation for the periodic
+orbitals, and similar properties. theoretical foundation for the periodic

 classification.